DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If asked whether he has stepped into the Wall himself, Strahd nods.
 If asked what he sees within the Wall, he shares that he sees a "white fortress above a great city, with a church bell ringing through the fog."
 (This is a vision of Strahd's homeland, though he won't say so to the players.)

 Before giving the players their reward from winning Strahd's wager, Strahd asks them to complete one simple task: They must step into the Wall and view their deepest desires.
 "I will not ask what you see," Strahd promises.
-"A man's desires are his own."
+"One's desires are their own."

 Strahd warns them, however, that many have become lost in the Whispering Wall, too entranced by its visions to depart.
 "It guides you forward, but you must leave under your own power," he says.
 "Remember: The way back will come but once."